exasol/pyexasol/docs/REFERENCE.md

 ### session_id()
 Return unique `SESSION_ID` of the current session.
 Return value type is `str`.

+### protocol_version()
+Return the actual protocol version of the established connection.
+Actual protocol version may be lower than requested protocol version defined by `protocol_version` connection option.

+The possible values are: `pyexasol.PROTOCOL_V1`, `pyexasol.PROTOCOL_V2`.
+It may also return `0` if called before the connection was established, which is possible during the exception handling.

+You may read more about protocol versions [here](/docs/PROTOCOL_VERSION.md).

 ### last_statement()
 Get last `ExaStatement` object.
 It is useful while working with `export_*` and `import_*` functions normally returning result of callback function instead of statement object.